pureshad/GithubApiIsrotel/README.md

 #Step 1
 Before runing in Debug
+Please check your connection string and refactor the data source if needed in the *Web.config *My defaultConnection string route is Data Source=(LocalDb)\SQLExpress

 1) run the command EntityFrameworkCore\Enable-Migrations
 2) If migrations enabled run EntityFrameworkCore\Add-Migration [ANY_NAME]
 3) If migration added successfully run the command EntityFrameworkCore\Update-Database